What is peer mentoring?

 A peer mentor empowers fellow patients to move forward with their lives after being diagnosed with ESRD.
-Peer mentoring provides support and increases the confidence that many new patients need, and offers patients access to someone who has been through the similar experiences and can understand their concerns.
+Peer mentoring provides support and increases the confidence that many new patients need and offers patients access to someone who has been through similar experiences and can understand their concerns.

 The Role of a Peer Mentor

 Peer mentors can have several roles, including: